jfarek/alignstats/README.md

 coverage metrics for sequence alignment files in SAM, BAM, and CRAM format.
-This program is designed to serve reporting and quality control purposes in sequencing analysis pipelines at the Baylor College of Medicine Human Genome Sequencing Center.
+This program is designed to serve reporting and quality control purposes in sequencing analysis pipelines at the Baylor College of Medicine Human Genome Sequencing Center (BCM-HGSC).
 Descriptions of reported metrics can be found in ``doc/``.

-## Buiding
+## Building

 AlignStats requires a recent version of HTSlib (versions 1.3 and higher are known to work, version 1.4 or higher is suggested).
-The ``-p`` option for multithreading requires libpthread support with the pthread_barrier extention.
+The ``-p`` option for multithreading requires libpthread support with the pthread_barrier extension.

 To build AlignStats, run: